We use cookies to make sure you get the best experience.

 Contact Center Hold Time Standards: №2

-How to Calculate ASA
+How to calculate ASA

 ASA, or Average Speed of Answer, has two primary interpretations.
 Firstly, it refers to the average time taken by an agent to answer a call.
 Secondly, it signifies the average duration a caller waits on the line before an agent responds.
 ASA serves as a key metric for gauging the service level of inbound calls and is a crucial component in measuring service availability.
 It's particularly useful for monitoring and analyzing the daily workload of call center agents.